[12 April 2022] [1m56s] [369 MB] "Writing the Sound Track for the Automobili Pininfarina Battista" Film

 The way the sound embodies the Battista’s design, as well as the wider brand values is also unique.
 We haven’t just created a sound for a vehicle.
 We’ve evaluated in great detail how people experience the entire brand, the way it communicates with people, and what the ‘voice’ of the vehicle is.
 The same design and sound themes run through the whole experience.
 That, to me, is genuine and original, and tells an important story about innovation at Automobili Pininfarina.

 The Battista will be the most powerful car ever designed and built in Italy and it will deliver a level of performance that is unachievable today in any road-legal sports car featuring internal combustion engine technology.
-Faster than a current Formula 1 race car in its 0 -100 km/h sub-two second sprint, and with 1,900 hp and 2,360 Nm torque on tap, the Battista will combine extreme engineering and technology in a zero emissions package.
-The Battista’s 120 kWh battery provides power to four electric motors – one at each wheel – with a simulated WLTP range of up to 500 km (310 miles) on a single charge.
-No more than 150 examples of Battista will be individually hand-crafted at the Pininfarina SpA atelier in Cambiano, Italy.
+Faster than a current Formula 1 race car in its 0 -100 km/h sub-two second sprint, and with 1,900 hp and 2,340 Nm torque on tap, the Battista will combine extreme engineering and technology in a zero emissions package.
+The Battista’s 120 kWh battery provides power to four electric motors – one at each wheel – with a combined WLTP range of up to 476 km (296 miles), US EPA combined: 300 miles on a single charge.
+No more than 150 examples of Battista will be individually hand-crafted at the Battista Atelier in Cambiano, Italy.

 ABOUT AUTOMOBILI PININFARINA